-Boost your average order value
+5. Boost your average order value

 One of the fastest ways to increase your profit margins is to boost your average order value from your current customers.
-They’re already engaging with your company and brand so why not entice them into making additional purchases on top of what they originally came for?
+They’re already engaging with your company and brand, so why not entice them into making additional purchases on top of what they originally came for?

 This presents the perfect opportunities for up and cross-selling.
-If you can easily access your customer data (e.g. their purchase history and past interactions with your company), you can use technology, like AI, to further improve those insights.
-So, you can use what you’ve learnt from their buying patterns and preferences to offer them additional products to complement what they’ve already bought or are looking to buy.
+If you can easily access your customer data (e.g., their purchase history and past interactions with your company), you can use technology (like AI) to further improve those insights.

+As a result, you can use what you’ve learnt from their buying patterns and preferences to offer additional products to complement what they’ve already bought or are looking to buy.
 These tailored recommendations are much more effective than generic alternatives based on guesswork and a vague demographic.

-Improve supplier relationships
+6. Improve supplier relationships